This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I clean the skin around the nephrostomy tube and change the bandage?

 Since the nephrostomy tube comes out of your back, you will not be able to care for it by yourself.
 Ask someone to follow the general directions listed below to care for your nephrostomy tube.
-Ask your caregiver how your skin should be cleaned and which skin barriers and attachment devices to use.
+Ask your healthcare provider how your skin should be cleaned and which skin barriers and attachment devices to use.

 - Gather the items you will need.